-- supports pathway communities of practice to engage in dialogue about instruction and assessment and to guide the selection of practices for shared inquiry; - assists pathway and site leaders to foster shared instructional and assessment practices and norms that help create the pathway's unique culture and outcomes-aligned assessment system; - guides pathway and site leaders, coaches, and district instructional staff in identifying and addressing teacher professional development needs; and - supports industry, postsecondary education, family, and other partners to understand and engage with learners and participate in the design and assessment processes.
+- support pathway communities of practice to engage in dialogue about instruction and assessment and to guide the selection of practices for shared inquiry; - assist pathway and site leaders to foster shared instructional and assessment practices and norms that help create the pathway's unique culture and outcomes-aligned assessment system; - guide pathway and site leaders, coaches, and district instructional staff in identifying and addressing teacher professional development needs; and - support industry, post-secondary education, family, and other partners to understand and engage with learners and participate in the design and assessment processes.

-How can the Framework help teachers improve student achievement and readiness for college and career?
+How can the Behaviors of Learning and Teaching help teachers improve student achievement and readiness for college and career?

-By using the Framework, Linked Learning pathway teachers will effectively engage all students in rigorous and relevant learning that motivates and prepares them to achieve and succeed in college, career, and life.
-The Framework will help them...
+By using the Behaviors of Learning and Teaching, Linked Learning pathway teachers will effectively engage all students in rigorous and relevant learning that motivates and prepares them to achieve and succeed in college, career, and life.
+The Behaviors of Learning and Teaching will help them: